ryssbowh/craft-themes/README.md

 | User        | User            | No              | Yes                              |
 | Volume      | Volume          | No              | Yes                              |

+**Blocks** are defined on the layouts that allow it, they are assigned to a region of the theme.

 **Displays** define how a field is rendered on the front end, each field will have a displayer with some options.
 This plugin comes with default displayers for each type of craft field.

-**View modes** define a set of displayers and options for a layout.
+**View modes** define a set of displayers and options for a layout and a view mode.
 Every Layout that can have view modes comes with a default one.
+This allows you to render an element differently in different parts of the page.

 For a layout to be rendered on the front end when visiting a url, its associated element (Section, Category etc) must define its template to `themed_page`, or the theme engine will be skipped entirely.

 This theme engine comes with default blocks and field displayers, that might not fit your needs.
-To learn how to define new blocks, field and file displayers, see the [developers readme](https://github.com/ryssbowh/example-theme/blob/master/DEVELOPERS.md)
+To learn how to define new blocks, field and file displayers, see the [developers readme](DEVELOPERS.md)

 ## Themes list